primefaces/primefaces/docs/9_0/core/dialogframework.md

 - Content Width and Height can take percentage value like 100%.

 **Dialog Messages**
-Displaying FacesMessages in a Dialog is a common case where a faces message needs to be added to the context first, dialog content containing a message component needs to be updated and finally dialog gets shown with client side api.
+Displaying FacesMessages in a Dialog is a common case, where a FacesMessage needs to be added to the context first, dialog content containing a message component needs to be updated and finally dialog gets shown with client side API.
 DF has a simple utility to bypass this process by providing a shortcut;

 ```java